-- 1. Fill a calibration bottle with fresh pH 7.00 solution or RapidCal, remove the storage cap from the pH electrode, wash the Probe in distilled water, then drop the Probe in all the way. - 2.
-Switch the Aquameter® on and wait until the temperature and pH measurements are completely stable. - 3.
-Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F). - 4.
+- 1. Pour 200mL of fresh pH 7.00 solution or RapidCal in a calibration cup, remove the storage cap from the pH electrode, wash the Probe in distilled water, then gently lower the Probe in all the way. - 2.
+If you do not have any ISE caps fitted, activate the probe cleaning feature in order to remove any air bubbles that may be clinging to the electrodes.
+To do this, press the MENU key and select CLEAN PROBE.
+If you have ISE caps fitted, agitate the Probe to eliminate air.
+Do not activate the cleaning mechanism as the brush will jam against the ISE caps. - 3.
+Wait until the temperature and pH measurements are completely stable. - 4.
+Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F). - 5.
 Press the MENU key then select Calibration.
 The following screen will be displayed.